1999 Minnesota Twins season: Regular season

 It was only May 21 when the team's brain trust realized that this would not be a world champion team.
 On that day, the Twins traded Rick Aguilera, then their highest paid player, to the Chicago Cubs.
 The team also traded Scott Downs and received Jason Ryan and future starter Kyle Lohse in return.
-The team finished the season with a 63-97 record, ranked fifth in the American League Central Division.
+The team finished the season with a 63–97 record, ranked fifth in the American League Central Division.

 The lone representative of the Twins in the All-Star Game was Ron Coomer.
 He replaced Jim Thome at first base and went 0 for 1.

 The highest paid Twin in 1999 was Rick Aguilera at $4,300,000; followed by Marty Cordova at $3,000,000.

 Offense

 The offense was not impressive.
 Minnesota was last in the league in slugging and had only one more walk than the league-worst White Sox.
-The team leaders were: Coomer with 16 home runs; Cordova with 70 RBI; Koskie with a .310 average; Walker with 148 hits and 37 doubles; and Lawton with 26 stolen bases.
+The team leaders were: Coomer with 16 home runs; Cordova with 70 RBI; Walker with a .279 average; Walker with 148 hits and 37 doubles; and Lawton with 26 stolen bases.

 Several players failed to meet expectations offensively.
 In June, Lawton was hit in the face by a pitch.
 He missed a month and had trouble finding his swing after returning.
 Mientkiewicz had a great season batting-wise at the double-A level in 1998, but was not able to follow it up the following year at the major league level.